To the Members

 6. MATERIAL CHANGES AND COMMITMENTS AFTER THE END OF THE FINANCIAL YEAR

 No material changes and commitments affecting the financial position of the Companyhave occurred between the end of the financial year to which financial statements in thisreport relates and the date of this report.

-The Consolidated Financial Statements of the Company form part of this Annual Report.These statements have been prepared on the basis of Audited Financial Statements receivedfrom the subsidiary companies as approved by their respective Board of Directors.
+The Consolidated Financial Statement of the Company form part of this Annual Report.This statement has been prepared on the basis of Audited Financial Statement received fromthe subsidiary companies as approved by their respective Board of Directors.

 (a) Annual Report of the Company containing therein its Standalone and theConsolidated Financial Statement; and

 (a) In the preparation of Annual Accounts for the year ended 31st March2021 the applicable Accounting Standards have been followed along with properexplanations relating to material departures if any;

 (c) They have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;